 To read Kirkland's annual report of the quality of your drinking water click here.
 Annual Water Quality Report

-There are a number of ways to set up your utility account to make payments, including online billing and ACH Debit.
+There are a number of ways to set up your utility account to make payments, including online billing and phone payments.
 To read more about payment options and/or our billing policies, go to our Payment Instructions and Billing Policies page.

 The City provides the following utility services: